Many things matter about a neighborhood, but the first thing most people notice

 the Kingsland Ave / Driggs Ave neighborhood, has some outstanding things about the way it

 looks and its way of life that are worth highlighting.

 Notable & Unique: Diversity

 Did you know that the Kingsland Ave / Driggs Ave neighborhood has more

-Polish ancestry people living in it than nearly
+Polish and Slovak ancestry people living in it than nearly

 speak Polish at home.
 While this may seem like a small percentage, it is higher